 When the Internet connection is interrupted and collaboration features are unavailable:

 - The collaborator icons disappear, the Get Latest Changes and Share My Changes buttons are disabled.

 - The sync status icon changes to a yellow warning triangle.

 This icon is located in the lower-left corner of the Premiere Pro interface, and in the upper right corner in After Effects.
-Mouse over the icon to view status of the connection mode disconnected (changes are saved locally) and the time of the last sync before your connection was interrupted.
+Mouse over the icon to view the status of the connection mode disconnected (changes are saved locally) and the time of the last sync before your connection was interrupted.

 The team projects service is not designed to support offline workflows.
 Working in a team project for an extended period when disconnected from the Internet is not recommended.
-The Interrupted Connection mode feature is meant to provide safety and security if there is intermittent Internet interruptions only.
+The Interrupted Connection mode feature is meant to provide safety and security if there are intermittent Internet interruptions only.